keu/docs/astro/deployment-metrics.md

 ### Resource Usage

-The **Worker CPU** and **Worker Memory** charts in the Astronomer UI provide visibility into the resources being consumed by the Workers in your Deployment as measured by CPU and memory consumption.
+The **Worker CPU** and **Worker Memory** charts in the Cloud UI provide visibility into the resources being consumed by the Workers in your Deployment as measured by CPU and memory consumption.

 :::info